TIMOTHY

 This work

-developing methodology for administering a questionnaire on the World Wide Web so
+a questionnaire on the World Wide Web so scientists around the world could fill

-scientists around the world could fill out the questionnaire.
+out the questionnaire.

 RESOURCE